ethereumjs/ethereumjs-wallet/README.md

 - be lightweight
 - work in a browser
-- use a single, maintained version of crypto library (and that should be in line with `ethereumjs-util` and `ethereumjs-tx`)
+- use a single, maintained version of crypto library (and that should be in line with `ethereumjs-util` and `@ethereumjs/tx`)
 - support import/export between various wallet formats
 - support BIP32 HD keys